Save 10% on the entire raze-cat bike range now with code SUMMERSALE !

 Basically, it can be said that the edges of skis and snowboards dull relatively quickly.

 Therefore, it can also be said that it is always advantageous to go on the slope with freshly sharpened edges.
-This always promotes safety on the slope and ensures more fun while skiing.
+This always promotes safety on the slope and ensures more skiing fun.

 Tip: Skis and snowboards are not delivered from the factory with optimally sharp edges.
-This is not technically possible in production.
+This is not possible from a production standpoint.
 Therefore, it is recommended to test and sharpen the edges right after purchase.
-This also ensures optimal safety on the first day with the new skis.
+This ensures optimal safety even on the first day with the new skis.
 A perfectly sharpened edge is no longer in optimal condition after the first run.
-However, this does not mean that you have to carry a file to run over the edge again at every possible stop.
-For a ski day from about 9:00 a.m. to 3:00 p.m. and normal slope conditions , it would therefore be sufficient, for example, to sharpen the edges every other day .
+However, this does not mean you have to carry a file to run over the edge again at every possible pit stop.
+For a ski day from about 9:00 a.m. to 4:00 p.m. and normal slope conditions, it would therefore be sufficient to sharpen the edges, for example, every other day.
 But again, everything depends on the skiing behavior.

 Feeling for the sharpness of the edge

 So sharpen your edges as often as possible.
 After a while, you will develop a feel for how sharp the edge is and how sharp it should be when skiing and testing the edge.
-If you do not want to spend too much money on ski service in the long term but still value an optimally sharp edge, it is worth purchasing tools to perform the service yourself.
-Whether it is the file or the electric edge grinder, both devices give you the opportunity to touch up the ski anytime and anywhere.
+If you do not want to spend too much money on ski servicing in the long term but still value an optimally sharp edge, it is worth investing in tools to perform the service yourself.
+Whether the file or the electric edge sharpener, both devices give you the opportunity to touch up the ski anytime and anywhere.

-With the ES 2000PLUS, you can optimally prepare your edges yourself and save yourself the trip to the service workshop.
+With the ES 2000PLUS you can optimally prepare your edges yourself and save the trip to the service workshop.
 This saves you a lot of time and you are no longer bound to opening hours.
 That means more time on the slope for you!